 “She has never once, in any capacity at all, shown herself to be that way, and you know this.”

-“Then it is because she has blinded you still.”
-Now I sigh.
+“Then it’s because she has blinded you still, yet you know—”

 “I’ve noticed the signs,” I say.